xwipeoutx/hololens-workshop/2-spatial-mapping/2-using-spatial-mapper.md

 1. Select the `SpatialMapping` game object in the hierarchy
 2. Ensure `Draw Visual Meshes` is deselected

+**Going Further:** To be really extreme with this pet example, you could expect that wireframes of hidden surfaces are rendered, but not of visible ones - so you can have context of which room a dog is in.
+You can do this too, at the end of the day it's just a shader.
+You can do anything you want!

 ## Look around

 You may need to move your cube to a more reasonable location, depending on your room mesh, to fully experience the room rendering.
-This will be simpler if you reset the `Rotation` transform of the cube to `(0, 0, 0)`
+This will be simpler if you reset the `Rotation` transform of the cube to `(0, 0, 0)`.

 Press **Play** in the Unity editor and move around the room, seeing the effect.

 ## On the emulator

 The emulator can also load in room meshes, which gives a similar result to that in Unity.
-This part is optional, but included for completeness - it is occasionally useful.
+This part is optional, but included for completeness.

 1. Set the material to `Wireframe` if not already set
 2. Deploy to the emulator and run (see [Deployment](../hello-world/5-deployment.md))